Portmeirion, Wales, UK. August 01, 2017. The colorful village and gardens of the unique architectural Portmeirion in North Wales.

 RECOMMENDED:

-📍The best places to go in Wales
+📍 The best places to go in Wales

-🍴 The best restaurants in Cardiff
+🍴 The best things to do in North Wales

 👀 The best things to do in Cardiff